cast-org/figuration/docs/4.0.0-alpha.5/utilities/floating.md

 ---
 layout: docs
 title: Floating
+description: Toggle float on elements with responsive float utilities.
 group: utilities
 ---

-These utility classes float an element to the enable or disable floating, based on the current viewport size using the [CSS `float` property](https://developer.mozilla.org/en-US/docs/Web/CSS/float).

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+These utility classes float an element to the enable or disable floating, based on the current viewport size using the [CSS `float` property](https://developer.mozilla.org/en-US/docs/Web/CSS/float).

 ## Usage